shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 He muted you in one of the loudest cities in the world.
 And your shoebox in downtown Toronto is like the loudest goddamn concert.
 Heart beating to the bass.
 Singing the words so loud that you lose your voice.
 Even in quarantine.
 Even in a pandemic.

 Someone had been playing tug of war with your life.
 Comfort versus growth.
-After months of Comfort winning, Growth's hands blistering from the twisting rope and her feet skidding closer and closer to comfort, it's changing.
+After months of Comfort winning, Growth's hands blistering from the twisting rope and her feet skidding closer and closer to comfort.
+It's changing.

 Digging her heels into the ground, Growth is starting to get her footing.